CarlQLange/chatgpt-arcana.el/readme.md

 You will need to have an API key from OpenAI’s GPT-3 language model to use this package, and set it as `chatgpt-arcana-api-key`.
 You can sign up for an API key on the OpenAI website.
 Depending on how much you use the package, the API cost may vary.

 I strongly recommend setting a low usage limit on your account to stop runaway spending.
 The default model is quite cheap but it costs nothing to be prudent.

+## Limitations

+I have done exactly zero work in terms of compatibility.
+It works on my machine, sometimes.
+Maybe it'll even work on yours.
+Also, even though ChatGPT is pretty much the largest computing leap since the iPhone, it has its own limitations.
+Particularly, I've noticed it's pretty terrible at writing org-mode - I guess due to a lack of source data.
+Hence, the `chatgpt-arcana-chat-mode` is based on Markdown.

 ## Credits